anissamezgha/Data-Analysis-Projects/README.md

 # Data-Analysis
-I will be investigating Netflix movies and shows
+I will be conducting Exploratory Data Analysis on different datasets